 Method #1: Hide a slide in PowerPoint via right-click

-The first method is very intuitive.
+The first method to hide a PowerPoint slide is very intuitive.
 Say we want to hide the third slide of this presentation.

 We right-click over the slide in question at the navigation bar and click on the option Hide Slide.